miguelSablan/LetsJam/README.md

 ## Overview
 ### Description
-An app that allows users to listen to music together in a room and add music to a queue playlist.
+An app that allows users to watch videos together in a room and add videos to a queue playlist.

 ### App Evaluation
 - **Category:** Music
-- **Mobile:** This app would only be avaliable on mobile devices.
+- **Mobile:** This app would only be avaiable on mobile devices.
-- **Story:** Allows user to come together and listen to music together and share new music.
+- **Story:** Allows user to come together and watch videos together
-- **Market:** Anyone who enjoys listening to music with their friends.
+- **Market:** Anyone who enjoys watching videos with their friends.
-- **Habit:** This app could be used as often as the user has one or more friends wanting to join together and listen to music.
+- **Habit:** This app could be used as often as the user has one or more friends wanting to join together and watch videos.
 - **Scope:** We would allow users to create a lobby and others will be able to join.
 This could evolve into sharing other forms of media

 ## Product Spec